If a Mississippi county overpaid sick leave by mistake, can other employees donate leave so the worker can repay it?

 Background and statutory framework

-Two Mississippi constitutional provisions drive the answer here.
-Article 4 § 66 prohibits laws granting "a donation or gratuity in favor of any person or object" except by a two-thirds vote of each branch of the legislature.
-Article 4 § 96 prohibits the legislature from granting "extra compensation, fee, or allowance, to any public officer, agent, servant, or contractor, after service rendered or contract made."
-Mississippi treats those as binding on counties and municipalities, not just on the legislature.
+Two Mississippi constitutional provisions drive the answer.
+Article 4, Section 66 prohibits laws granting a donation or gratuity in favor of any person, and Article 4, Section 96 prohibits granting extra compensation to a public officer, agent, servant, or contractor after service rendered.
+The opinion treats both as binding on counties, not just the legislature.

-§ 7-5-25 is the underlying authority for AG opinions and the source of the limitation that AG opinions cover prospective questions of state law only.
-That limitation is why the Baker opinion declines to validate or invalidate Panola County's prior actions or its specific local policy.
+Section 7-5-25 limits AG opinions to prospective questions of state law, and the office does not interpret local ordinances or policies (Hill 2021); that is why the opinion declines to validate Panola County's prior actions or its specific policy.

 Citations